 Learn how to control squash bugs in the vegetable garden.

-I’m Charlie Nardozzi and this is the Vermont Garden Journal on Vermont Public Radio.
 After having eaten enough straight necks, crooknecks, and patty pans and have played enough games of zucchini bowling and juggling to last a lifetime, I sometimes welcome insect attacks on squash.
 Yes, summer squash and zucchinis are prolific, but they do attract certain pests that can downright kill the plant.
 Let’s talk about the big two: squash bugs and squash vine borers.

 Squash bugs are probably the most hated squash pest.
 These grey bugs congregate on the underside of squash leaves feeding and eventually killing the leaves.
 They’re prolific and can quickly decimate your plants.
 To control squash bugs plant zucchinis instead of summer squash, cover the plants with floating row covers, and place boards between rows to collect and squish the bugs in the morning (just remember they’re in the stink bug family and so smell when squished).
 Also try spraying neem oil on plants and clean up the garden well in fall to reduce the population.